pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 To configure credentials for this backend, see [Application Default Credentials](https://cloud.google.com/docs/authentication/production).
 For additional configuration options, see [GCP Setup]({{< relref "/registry/packages/gcp/installation-configuration" >}}).
 If you're new to Google Cloud Storage, see [the Google Cloud documentation](https://cloud.google.com/storage/docs/quickstarts).

-## Logging Out

-To log out from your currently chosen backend, run the [`pulumi logout` CLI command]({{< relref "/docs/reference/cli/pulumi_logout" >}}).
-This will remove all credentials information from `~/.pulumi/credentials.json` and you will need to log in again before performing any subsequent stack or state operations.

-To change backends, run `pulumi logout` followed by `pulumi login` with the desired backend (or just leave it blank for the default).

 ## Migrating Between State Backends

 It is possible to start with one backend and then later migrate to another.
 This is common if you have began your project with Pulumi using a self-managed backend but later decided to adopt the Pulumi Service for easier use within your team.
 This section describes how to perform this operation, however, if you would like our assistance with a migration, [please get in touch](/contact).